Dear New Wine Drinker is a six-minute read.

-These wineries then choose to either sell their wine directly to the consumer (DTC) or through distributors who can get them into wine shops and restaurants or a combination of both sales channels. (for the purposes of this post, I will focus on wine sold through distributors)
+These wineries then choose to either sell their wine directly to the consumer (DTC) or through distributors who can get them into wine shops and restaurants or a combination of both sales channels. (for this post, I will focus on wine sold through distributors)

 Distributors are regionally based and must sell their offerings within that region only.
 And they choose whose wines they want to sell.
 So a distributor in Maryland may carry XYZ wine from ABC winery, and then they only sell it to three wine retailers in that region.
 So these wines are only possible to recommend to folks that can access one of those three retailers.
 While I write about wines like these on my blog or Instagram, I have many local followers.
 But I also post about DTC wines as well.
 (DTC wine sales is also a F’ing nightmare if you do not live in a major wine-producing state, but that topic will be discussed in a later post.)

-Bottom Line: All the various brands, variety, and depth of wines from various wineries, regions, states, and countries available to us here in Charleston, SC will more than likely not be available to those who do live outside of our distribution market.
+Bottom Line: All the various brands, variety, and depth of wines from various wineries, regions, states, and countries available to us here in Charleston, SC, will more than likely not be available to those who live outside of our distribution market.

 Dear New Wine Drinker